Incident Management Plan: Management of a non-routine incident, de-escalation and closure

 Incident Management Co-ordination Group (IMCG) Chair

-3.16 Depending on the nature of the incident or emergency response IMCG should be chaired by a senior individual responsible for the subject matter concerned.
-Where an individual cannot be immediately identified one of the following will act as the default chair - the Head of Incidents and Resilience Unit, the Head of Incident Management in Wales, or Head of Consumer Protection in Northern Ireland.
+3.16 Depending on the nature of the incident or emergency response the IMCG should be chaired by a senior individual responsible for the subject matter concerned.
+Where an individual cannot be immediately identified one of the following will act as the default chair: the Head of Incidents and Resilience Unit, the Head of Delivery in Wales, or Head of Food Safety Policy and Delivery in Northern Ireland.

 3.17 The IMCG chair is appointed by and accountable to the Strategic Incident Director (SID).
 If there is no SID in place the IMCG Chair is appointed by the Director of Operations.
-The IMCG Chair responsibilities include managing the tactical response, updating the SID, owning the SitRep and attending and updating SIOG when set up.
-If there is no SIOG set-up, the IMCG Chair will provide updates at an agreed frequency to the SID, CEO and FSA Board.
+The IMCG Chair responsibilities include oversight of and managing the tactical response, updating the SID, owning the SitRep and attending and updating SIOG when set up.
+If there is no SIOG set-up, the IMCG Chair will provide updates at an agreed frequency to the SID, Chief Executive (CE) and FSA Board.

-3.18 The IMCG chair must make sure that plans for communications with external stakeholders, for example, OGDs, LAs, Primary Authorities (PAs), and where appropriate, industry and consumer groups, are in place to ensure engagement, where suitable.
-For more information on FSA Communications and Engagement see Section 5.
+3.18 The IMCG chair must make sure that plans for communications with external stakeholders, for example, OGDs, Local Authorities (LAs), Primary Authorities (PAs), and where appropriate, industry and consumer groups, are in place to ensure engagement, where suitable.
+For more information on FSA Communications and Engagement see section 5.

 Strategic Incident Oversight Group (SIOG)

-3.19 The overarching objective of SIOG is to provide strategic leadership and decision-making.
-This includes, setting the strategic direction for IMCG to enable a proportionate response to an incident classified as severe or major to be delivered.
-Once the strategy is set, SIOG will direct, support, and provide oversight for the implementation of operational delivery by the IMCG.
+3.19 The overarching objective of the SIOG is to provide strategic leadership and decision-making.
+This includes setting the strategic direction for the IMCG to enable a proportionate response to an incident classified as severe or major to be delivered.
+Once the strategy is set, the SIOG will direct, support, and provide oversight for the implementation of operational delivery by the IMCG.

-3.20 SIOG are responsible for making strategic decisions based on the risk management advice to enable IMCG to deliver the response.
-If the actions, as a result of the incident response, would exceed the Board’s agreed risk appetite the CEO or SID will consult the FSA Chair as soon as possible.
+3.20 The SIOG are responsible for making strategic decisions based on the risk management advice to enable the IMCG to deliver the response.
+If the actions, as a result of the incident response, would exceed the Board’s agreed risk appetite the CE or Strategic Incident Director (SID) will consult the FSA Chair as soon as possible.

 3.21 The purpose, membership, example agenda and template meeting note for the group are set out in the SIOG SOP.
 Senior members of FSS will be invited to attend.